Hi-C: Ecto Cooler

-In October 2016, the Ecto Cooler Facebook page announced that the drink would be again discontinued at the end of the year with a post saying "My eyes are welling up with green tears as I write this: #EctoCooler will be laid to rest at the end of this year #RIPEcto".
-Fans were urged to stockpile the drink while they still can; however, response to this news from fans was overwhelmingly negative considering the drink was never mass-produced or easy to find in stores during its May to December run.
+In October 2016, the Ecto Cooler Facebook page announced that the drink would be again discontinued at the end of the year with a post saying "My eyes are welling up with green tears as I write this: #EctoCooler will be laid to rest at the end of this year #RIPEcto."
+Fans were urged to stockpile the drink while it was still available; however, response to this news from fans was overwhelmingly negative considering the drink was never mass-produced or easy to find in stores during its May to December run.

 With the November 2021 release of Ghostbusters: Afterlife, a direct sequel to the original franchise, Ecto Cooler received an even more limited reissue.
-The 2021 reissue was not available for retail purchase, at all; the only way to acquire it was to win it by responding to official Hi-C and Ghostbusters-related social media posts or by buying it on the secondary market, where prices for a single 12-ounce bottle almost immediately reached the $200-$500 range.
+The 2021 reissue was not available for retail purchase at all; the only way to acquire the beverage was to win it by responding to official Hi-C and Ghostbusters-related social media posts or by buying it on the secondary market, where prices for a single 12-ounce bottle almost immediately reached the $200-$500 range.

 McDonald's

-In April 2017, headlines were made when McDonald's restaurants announced they were discontinuing Hi-C Orange Lavaburst from their beverage menu and replacing it with the carbonated Sprite TropicBerry flavor soda and Fanta as part of a new promotional deal with Coca-Cola.
-Social media was flooded with the comments of unhappy customers.
-In February 2021, McDonald's announced that Hi-C Orange Lavaburst will officially be returning to their menu by summer 2021.
+In April 2017, McDonald's restaurants announced they were discontinuing Hi-C Orange Lavaburst from their beverage menu and replacing it with Fanta and Sprite TropicBerry sodas as part of a new promotional deal with Coca-Cola.
+In February 2021, McDonald's announced that Hi-C Orange Lavaburst would return to their menu by summer 2021.

 In popular culture

-Hi-C products appear in the film The Disorderly Orderly and Flamingo Road (film).
+Hi-C products appear in the films The Disorderly Orderly, Flamingo Road and The Abyss.

 The Hi-C Ecto Cooler drink appears in Season 4 Episode 4 of the Adult Swim series Rick and Morty, and Episode 5 of the Disney+ series Loki.
-In the FX series The Bear season 1 episode "Dogs", Carmen makes a homemade version for a children's party- which is accidentally contaminated with Xanax.
+In the FX series The Bear season 1 episode "Dogs", Carmen makes a homemade version of the drink for a children's party, which is accidentally contaminated with Xanax.

+Hi-C Orange appears in Season 1, Episode 5 of the CBS show Young Sheldon.